WhyiMicro/custom-css/README.md

 + [31.01.23] Now hiding the scrollbar next to the member list (Hide-Elements.css)
 + [21.02.23] Added Floating-Folder.css
 + [12.05.23] Added BetterFloatingEditor
++ [10.07.23] Added a better modual for No Light mode in Dark mode
 ---